42hexagons/42hexagons.github.io/_jobs/backend-software-engineer.markdown

 role:

 - bringing brand new features to life;
-- enhance the codebase and constantly ensuring it preserves a maintanable state;
+- enhance the codebase and constantly ensuring it preserves a maintainable state;
 - adding tests and enforcing them so there will be no regression on the app;
 - enforcing technical watch to update and improve our tools.

+## Examples of major features we would like to implement

+- Fair system between our users (Backend would decide which user is the most in need for work)
+- Predictive modeling, improving efficiency and usability of our app, with Machine Learning
+- Plug iOS' Flexomatic version with the backend
+- Duplication of Flexomatic on the other actors of the Gig Economy (Deliveroo, Instacart, Glovo, Spark Driver etc.), with total freedom to reinvent the stack

 ## Required skills

 - **Significant experience on Web development**.
-We are not asking for “years of experience”; if you have a few websites to show us and tell us how your work fit into it, that would be great.
+We are not asking for “years of experience”; if you have a few websites/apps to show us and tell us how your work fit into it, that would be great.
 - **Knowledge of an imperative programming language**.
 We are using **Python** and **Flask**, but you are not required to know both of these tools.
 As a